← 시리즈 홈 ← Series Home

 America's Conversion Ecosystem

-Technologies originating at DARPA flowed through university labs into startups.
-Fairchild gave birth to Intel; Intel gave birth to the ecosystems of Apple and Google.
-AnnaLee Saxenian's account of Silicon Valley's "regional industrial system" showed that this provided an institutional pathway for military researchers to move into civilian entrepreneurship.
-The Bayh-Dole Act of 1980 allowed universities to patent technologies developed with federal research funding, creating the critical link between research and commercialization.
-Henry Etzkowitz and Loet Leydesdorff named this the Triple Helix — the dynamic connection of university, industry, and government — the institutional foundation for the diffusion of innovation.
+Technologies originating at DARPA passed through university labs and into startups.
+Fairchild spawned Intel, and Intel spawned the ecosystems of Apple and Google.
+AnnaLee Saxenian's analysis of Silicon Valley's "regional industrial system" shows that the pathway from military research personnel to civilian entrepreneurship was institutionally guaranteed.
+The Bayh-Dole Act (1980) allowed universities to patent technologies developed with federal research funding, creating the link between research and commercialization.
+The "Triple Helix" named by Henry Etzkowitz and Loet Leydesdorff — the dynamic connection among university, industry, and government — was the institutional foundation for innovation diffusion.

 Loren Graham's Thesis